forceedge01/sql-api-wrapper/README.md

 ----------------
 Major: Don't perform formatting unless flag passed in.

-Minor: Opened up insert, delete methods for public usage from the base provider.
+Minor: New step defintion for deletion.
+Opened up insert, delete methods for public usage from the base provider.

 Patch: NA.